patrickmineault/codebook/decoupled.myst.md

 [^wikipedia]: Many of these and more are mentioned in the [Wikipedia article on code smells](https://en.wikipedia.org/wiki/Code_smell).

-* *Mysterious names and magic numbers*: variables have name which don't indicate their function
+* *Mysterious names and magic numbers*: variables have names which don't indicate their function
 * *Duplicated code*: large portions of duplicated code with small tweaks
 * *Uncontrolled side effects and variable mutations*: code is written so that it's unclear where and when variables are changed (more on this later)
 * *Large functions*: big, unwieldy functions that do a little bit of everything